- Home

 Profile

-Dr Lee is an Emeritus Professor in Orthopaedic Surgery at the National University of Singapore and Emeritus Consultant in Orthopaedic Surgery at the National University Hospital.
+Emeritus Professor Lee is an Emeritus Professor in Orthopaedic Surgery at the National University of Singapore and Emeritus Consultant in Orthopaedic Surgery at the National University Hospital.
 He was former Dean of the NUS Medical School and former Director of the Division of Graduate Medical Studies, NUS.

-Prof Lee is the current Chair of the Bioethics Advisory Committee, Singapore.
+He is the current Chair of the Bioethics Advisory Committee, Singapore.
 His involvement with the BAC started in 2005 when he was appointed a member of the BAC.
 He currently chairs the Human Nuclear Genome Editing (HNGE) Review Group.

-Prof Lee has also been actively involved with medical ethics in the Singapore Medical Council since 2000.
+He has also been actively involved with medical ethics in the Singapore Medical Council since 2000.
 He was a member of the SMC Ethics Committee which developed the SMC Ethical Code and Ethical Guidelines for doctors in 2016.
 He was appointed President of the Disciplinary Commission to oversee the disciplinary processes for doctors in Singapore in 2022.
 On an international level, Prof Lee is a member of the UNESCO International Bioethics Committee since 2020 and has been elected Vice Chair representing the Asia Pacific region for 2022-23.
 In this role he is involved in developing guidelines and contributing reports on current bioethics issues of global importance.

 Emeritus Prof Roy Joseph